sharedvolume/nfs-server-controller/PROJECT.md

 # Project Description

-**NFS Server Controller** is a Kubernetes operator that provides dynamic NFS server management through custom resources.
-It enables teams to deploy and manage NFS servers declaratively within their Kubernetes clusters, offering a cloud-native approach to shared storage provisioning.
+**NFS Server Controller** is a professional-grade Kubernetes operator that provides enterprise-ready NFS server management through custom resources.
+It enables organizations to deploy and manage NFS servers declaratively within their Kubernetes clusters, offering a cloud-native approach to shared storage provisioning designed for production environments at scale.

 ## Problem Statement